FAIMS/burial-mounds-web/README.md

 ## Getting Started

-This section will briefly discuss the process required to use this project to create a website.
+This section will briefly discuss the process required in this project where the outcome is a website created.
 Please ensure that you have read the [Prerequisites section](#prerequisites) and the [Software Prerequisites section](#software-prerequisites) before you continue with the following steps.

-1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
+1. Customise the project configuration options such as the title of the project, the logo, navigation bar that appears at the top of the page.
 Refer to [Configuration](#configuration) section for more information.
 2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
 Refer to the [Editing the Record Pages HTML Template section](#editing-the-record-pages-html-template) for more information.
-3. Auto generate record pages using the script provided.
+3. Auto generate `record pages` using the script provided.
 Refer to the [Generating Record Pages section](#generating-record-pages) for more information.

 [Back to TOC](#table-of-contents)

-## Recompiling Changes
+## Uploading changes to Github

-This section is for user hosting their website on GitHub, if user is not hosting their website on Github, feel free to skip this section.
-Because this is a static website, every time users wish to make push their changes (assuming the website is on Github):
+This section is only relevant for users hosting their website on GitHub.
+Because this is a static website, every time users wish to push their changes (assuming the website is already on Github):

-1. Delete the *\_posts* folder
+1. Delete the *\_posts* folder.
-2. Recompile the record pages by running the *makeSite.py* Python script and additional scripts if needed
+2. Recompile the `record pages` by running the *makeSite.py* Python script and additional scripts if needed.
-3. `git add` then `git commit` then `git push` to the remote repo
+3. `git add` then `git commit`, and finally `git push` to the remote repo.

 ## Making changes on _config.yml and additional_config.yml

-If user is running jekyll locally to see their changes, please stop the server then run it again to see changes made in the *\_config.yml* or *additional_config.yml* file.
+If users are running Jekyll locally to see their changes, please stop the server, then re-run to see the changes made in the *\_config.yml* or *additional_config.yml* file.

 [Back to TOC](#table-of-contents)